daniel-stasiak/wpteam-workflow/README.md

 Workflow created to builidng custom WordPess themes - by [WP Team](http://wpteam.com).

-## WP Team standards of coding
+## Workflow capabilities

-Please take a look at WP Team [standards of coding](docs/README_docs.md) created for our workflow.
+To learn more about possiblities of our workflow please take a look at [Workflow capabilities](docs/README_docs.md).

 ## Installation